 5. Other Functionalities

 The best thermal imaging camera for home inspection may also include such features as adjustable focus, laser pointers, or integration with report software.
+Advanced models like electrical inspection thermal imagers and thermal imaging cameras for electrical inspection help inspectors conduct both residential and electrical testing with ease.
 The features increase the inspection efficiency and provide better reporting capabilities.

 Uses of Thermal Imaging Cameras in Home Inspection